Pittsburgh’s third p4 Summit will be held on April 25-26, 2018.

 “Only by making this a city for everyone can Pittsburgh truly deliver on the promise of lasting transformation,” Mr. Oliphant said.
 “We need to think through how Pittsburgh can embrace equity as core to its ongoing rebirth.
 A Just Pittsburgh will have to be our reality for this city to thrive.”

-Day one will feature a major keynote speech followed by a reception
+Day one will feature a keynote speech by Mustafa Santiago Ali, Senior Vice President of Climate, Environmental Justice & Community Revitalization, Hip Hop Caucus, followed by a reception.

 Day two will focus on issues of economic opportunity, community redevelopment, quality of life and public health.
 We will feature speakers on People, Planet, Place and Performance with TED-style talks by leading experts in the field.